vLeov/php-chess/docs/index.md

 $game->play('b', $game->response());
 ```

 Currently a few machine learning models are being built with the [Rubix ML](https://github.com/RubixML/ML) library at [programarivm/chess-data](https://github.com/programarivm/chess-data).
 The supervised learning process is all about using suitable heuristics such as king safety, pressure, material or connectivity, among others.

-But how can we measure the efficiency of a given chess heuristic?
+But how can the efficiency of a chess heuristic be measured?
 This is where plotting data on nice charts comes to the rescue!
 A live demo is available at [Heuristics Quest](https://programarivm.github.io/heuristics-quest/).